EYE-SAFE Class 1 Lasers &

 Class 1 infrared lasers are completely EYE-SAFE with a Nominal Ocular Hazard Distance of 0 (NOHD).
 These civilian legal IR lasers feature a 0.7mW power output (which is not restricted by the FDA) and are perfectly adequate for target marking at 1,000 meters.
 This encompasses most ranges at which users will engage targets during night shooting & field training; and approximately tracks the outermost distance envelope for crew-served weapon gunners to determine positive identification prior to engaging targets (to prevent blue on blue incidents).
 Class 3R infrared lasers offer target engagement ranges out to 5,000+ meters with a negligible NOHD of 13.7 meters.
 Class 3R have a power output of 3.5mW and are controlled under ANSI.

-In contrast, Class 3B (5 ~ 500mW) infrared lasers are extraordinarily bright, with targeting ranges of up to 42,000 meters.
+In contrast, Class 3B (5 ~ 500mW) infrared marking lasers are extraordinarily bright, with targeting ranges of up to 42,000 meters.
 Procurement and maintenance costs are very high - prices of $4,000 to $10,000 per device are common.
-The IZLID 200P and AN/PEQ–18 are examples of this laser class.
+Most JTAC, FO's, & aircrewmen are familiar with this laser class.
 Very bright for sure - but the Class 3B power ratings ALSO make these devices extremely dangerous to operate.
-These laser systems require restrictive safety protocols; high power outputs demand stringent LEP; the systems demand burdensome training and SOP manuals.
+These laser systems require restrictive safety protocols; high power outputs call for mandatory LEP; the systems demand burdensome training and SOP manuals.
 The devices are often too powerful and mismatched to the actual combat or training mission - not often employed CONUS except on restricted laser ranges due to serious safety concerns (potential laser incidents resulting in severe retinal eye damage).
 As a result, laser field training opportunities are limited, resulting in reduced unit effectiveness.

 Gen 3 & Gen 3+ Night Vision Tubes